 In 1400, another Welsh rebellion led by Owain Glyndŵr broke out.
 Until 1403 only a handful of castles, including Harlech, resisted the attackers (although its commander, William Hunt, was imprisoned by his own people for fear of surrendering the stronghold).
 The castle, however, was poorly equipped, the garrison had only three shields, eight helmets, six lances (but four of them lacked heads), ten pairs of gloves and four firearms.
 Harlech was besieged and in 1404, after a long siege, fell into the hands of the Welsh.
 It became the headquarter of Owain Glyndŵr, who used it as his base for operations until 1409.
 In 1408, the English forces under the command of future king Henry V besieged Harlech and his commander, Edmund Mortimer.
 The bombardment of the guns probably destroyed the southern and eastern parts of the outer walls, but the fall was only due to the lack of supplies and exhaustion of the defenders, who surrendered in February 1409.

 In the fifteenth century, the castle was used during the War of the Roses, which broke out between the rival factions of the Lancaster and York families.
-In the summer of 1460, it became the shelter of Queen Margaret of Anjou, wife of Henry VI, and in the years 1461-1468 it was staffed by Lancaster supporters under the command of Dafydd ap Ieuan.
+In the summer of 1460, it became the shelter of Queen Margaret of Anjou, wife of Henry VI, and in the years 1461-1468 it was staffed by Lancaster supporters under the command of Dafydd ap Ieuan ap Einion.
 Thanks to the naturally defensive position and the chance of supply by sea, Harlech persisted, and with the fall of other fortresses, it eventually became the last main stronghold under the control of the Lancasters.
-Edward IV ordered Wilhelm Herbert to mobilize an army, possibly up to 10,000 people, to finally win the castle.
+In 1468 Edward IV ordered Wilhelm Herbert to mobilize an army, possibly up 7,000 to 10,000 men, to finally capture the castle.
 After a month’s siege, a small garrison of Harlech surrendered to the forces of the Yorks.

 The castle was probably not repaired after the siege of 1468 and it became completely neglected.
 The survey from 1539 mentioned that the buildings were deprived of both residential and defense equipment at the time.
 Another inspection from 1564 noted that the interior of the towers were ruined, and the chapel and the hall were roofless.
 The only building kept in good condition at the castle was probably only the gatehouse.
 When the English Civil War broke out in 1642, between royalist supporters of Charles I and supporters of the Parliament, Harlech was occupied by the royal army under the command of William Owen, who ordered the repair of the fortifications.
 In June 1646, a long siege began, lasting until March 1647.
 Eventually, the garrison of 44 soldiers surrendered to the forces of the Parliament, commanded by Thomas Mytton.
 The castle was the last royal continental stronghold that surrendered during the war, and the date of its capture marked the end of the first phase of the war.
 The castle was no longer needed, and in order to prevent it from being used by royalists, Parliament ordered its destruction.
 Fortunately, this command was only partially carried out, thanks to which most of the castle survived.

-The castle was built on a 61 meters high rock spur with sharp and inaccessible edges on the north and west.
+The castle was built on a rocky promontory 60 meters high with steep and inaccessible edges from the north and west.
 From the other two sides, which had a more accessible approach, it was secured by a wide ditch cut in the rock.
 Despite the proximity of the sea, which originally washed the base of the castle promontory on the west side, the ditch was never intended to be filled with water.
-Harlech was a concentric and symmetrical structure, consisting of two lines of defensive walls on a square plan, erected from gray-green sandstone.
+Harlech was a concentric and symmetrical building, consisting of two lines of defensive walls on a quadrangle plan, built of gray-green sandstone.
 The softer yellow sandstone was used in finishing and decorative elements.

-The west, rectangular range of the castle was attached to the inner face of the defensive wall.
-There was a kitchen in it, a great hall, a buttery and pantry between them.
-At the southern end of the great hall there was a wicket gate, enabling access to the zwinger area.
-At the northern end of the inner ward, there were chapel and bakery, which housed the castle well in the eastern part.
+The west, rectangular range of the castle was attached to the inner wall of the defensive wall.
+It contained a kitchen, a great hall and a warehouse and pantry between them.
+At the southern end of the great hall there was a wicket gate that allowed access to the zwinger (outer ward).
+At the northern end of the courtyard there were buildings of the chapel and bakery, which housed the castle well in the eastern part.
 They were all topped with mono-pitched roofs, after which holes are in the perimeter wall.
-Between the chapel and the kitchen there was another passage to the zwinger area and further through the gate in the outer defensive wall to the area of the outer bailey, or rather the castle’s rock.
-This small side door was protected by two flanking half-towers, open from the inner side.
-The southern part of the inner ward was occupied by a granary and a half-timbered building (Ystumgwern Hall).
+Between the chapel and the kitchen there was another passage to the outer ward area and then through the gate in the outer defensive wall to the area of the outer bailey, or actually the castle rock.
+This small outer gate was protected by two flanking half-towers, open from the inner side.
+The southern part of the castle courtyard was occupied by a granary and a half-timbered building (Ystumgwern Hall).

-On the western side of the castle there were a stairs with 127 steps, running at the foot of the cliffs to a small harbour, enabling the fortress to be supplied by sea during the siege.
+On the west side of the castle there were wall and stairs with 127 steps, running at the foot of the cliffs to a small harbor, enabling the stronghold to be supplied by sea during the siege.
 They were defended by two gatehouses: the upper one equipped with a drawbridge and the lower one called Water Gate.
 The Upper Gate was also flanked by a south-west tower towering over it.
-At the end of the 13th century access to the harbor and the rock on which the castle was founded was additionally reinforced with defensive walls from the north.
+At the end of the 13th century, access to the harbor and the rock on which the castle was founded was additionally reinforced with defensive walls from the north.
 Their eastern fragment was connected by the stairs in the crown of the wall with the outer wald in the corner of the main castle.